-ECC Status Descriptions ECC-1 ECC-0 Descriptions 0 0 Entire data output is successful , without any ECC correction.
-0 1 Entire data output is successful , with 1~4 bit/page ECC corrections in either a single page or multiple pages.
-1 0 Entire data output contains more than 4 bits errors only in a single page which cannot be repaired by ECC.
-In the Continuous Read Mode, an additional command can be used to read out the Page Address (PA) which had the errors.
-1 1 Entire data output contains more than 4 bits errors/page in multiple pages.
-In the Continuous Read Mode, the additional command can only provide the last Page Address (PA) that had failures, the user cannot obtain the PAs for other failure pages.
-Data is not suitable to use.
+ECC S Status Descriptions ECC-1 ECC-0 Descriptions 0 0 The entire data output is provided without requiring any ECC correction.
+0 1 The entire data output experienced a 1 bit correction event after reading either single or multiple pages.
+1 0 The entire data output experienced a 2 bit error event in a single page that cannot be corrected 2 in the Continuous Read Mode, an additional command can be used to read out the Page Address (PA) that contains the error.
+1 1 The entire data output experienced a 2 bit error event in multiple pages.
+In the Continuous Read Mode, the additional command can only provide the last Page Address (PA) that contain the 2 bit error.
+PAs for other pages with the 2 bit error is not available.
+The data read is not suitable for use ^{2, 3} .